hashicorp/terraform-provider-google/website/docs/index.html.markdown

 The Google provider supports generally available (GA) and Beta GCP features.
 We are focusing on filling out general GA feature coverage and on adding support for beta features that customers request.
-So if you need us to support a feature whether GA or beta, please [file a feature request](https://github.com/terraform-providers/terraform-provider-google/issues/new?template=enhancement.md)!
+If you need us to support a feature whether GA or beta, please [file a feature request](https://github.com/terraform-providers/terraform-provider-google/issues/new?template=enhancement.md)!

 If you're interested in using Alpha GCP features, you should still [file a feature request](https://github.com/terraform-providers/terraform-provider-google/issues/new?template=enhancement.md)